ikmb/exome-seq/README.md

 # IKMB Diagonistc Exome Pipeline

+# In Development

+This pipeline is under development.
+The Freebayes workflow should work as expected; GATK4 is still being worked on and the processing chain not yet finalized.

 # Overview

 This pipeline performs exome analysis on a set of samples.
 The following steps are included: